Configuring Single Sign-On for Event Broker Services

 To enable SSO for an event broker service, complete the following tasks:

-1. Enable SSO for PubSub+ Cloud.
+1. Enable SSO for Solace Cloud.

-2. Enable group management, and just-in-time provisioning for the account.
+2. Enable group management and just-in-time provisioning for the account.
 For more information, see Considerations for Using Event Broker Service SSO.

 5. Copy the event broker service URI and add it as a redirect URI in your IdP.
 For more information, see Retrieving the URI for an Event Broker Service.